-This is not the first time Olight is using this type of safety feature, but it’s definitely the first in such a small light.
+This is not the first time Olight uses this type of safety feature, but it’s definitely the first in such a small light.

-You can see that Olight clearly listens to their customer base, and if you shout loud, you will likely be heard by Olight.
+You can see that Olight clearly listens to its customer base, and if you shout loudly, you will likely be heard by Olight.
 Extra safety features are welcomed by many users.
 If you don’t like safety features, there might be some way around it.. but that’s not recommended